hjzhao73/MultiGenre-ChineseNovel/README_EN.md

-Our paper has been successfully accepted by PACLIC2023 main meeting
+Our paper was published in PACLIC2023

 ## Overview

-To promote the research of literary NER, we build the largest multi-genre literary NER corpus containing 263,135 entities in 105,851 sentences from 260 online Chinese novels spanning 13 different genres.
+To promote the research of literary NER, we build a multi-genre literary NER corpus containing 263,135 entities in 105,851 sentences from 260 online Chinese novels spanning 13 different genres.

 Based on the corpus, we investigate characteristics of entities from different genres.
 We conduct several baseline NER models and conduct cross-genre and cross-domain experiments.
 Experimental results show that genre difference significantly impact NER performance though not as much as domain difference like literary domain and news domain.